CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

 ## Step 1a: Motivation

-Here we analyze another domain of application that is expected to benefit immensely from the incorporation of MIS (maximum independent set) based and related strategies.
-We focus on developing the operations research-based decision-making framework which can leverage the strengths of MIS and related optimization problems.
-In particular, we focus on the acceleration of transport logistics in competitive, underregulated markets.
+Here we analyze another application domain expected to benefit immensely from the incorporation of MIS (maximum independent set) based and related strategies.
+We focus on developing the operations research-based decision-making framework that can leverage MIS's strengths and related optimization problems.
+In particular, we focus on accelerating transport logistics in competitive, underregulated markets.
 Such markets are usually less amenable to quantitative modeling due to the overdetermined nature of the governing equations.
-However, they often have a higher number of predictable constraints owing to the fact that an evolving framework of regulations conforms to the established robust, working ones.
+However, they often have more predictable constraints because an evolving framework of regulations conforms to the established robust, working ones.

 ## Step 1b: Introduction

 Logistics management is an undeniably essential component of the B2B and B2C distribution processes in the manufacturing and retail sectors.
-The long-term implications for strategic investments in this area with an aim to build up optimization strategies of logistics management may mitigate a wide range of concerns for the company.
-For example, the improvement of accuracy of delivery, and increase in transparency of transactions - all of which contribute to the robust functioning of the company and streamline the pivoting capabilities in the face of unexpected constraints.
+The long-term implications for strategic investments in this area to build up optimization strategies of logistics management may mitigate a wide range of concerns for the company.
+For example, the improvement of delivery accuracy and increase in transparency of transactions contribute to the company's robust functioning and streamline the pivoting capabilities in the face of unexpected constraints.
-The recent macroeconomic drivers e.g., regulated globalization and geopolitically motivated recalibration of the supply chain in the manufacturing sector have shown early signs which reiterate the need for such requirements.
-As the established companies try to find a way to compete with the new disruptors in the sector, a common route is to gradually veer away from the services to a platform-building business.
-The latter reduces the need for logistics outsourcing but signals a pressing need for investing in data-driven, technology solutions.
+The recent macroeconomic drivers, e.g., regulated globalization and geopolitically motivated recalibration of the supply chain in the manufacturing sector, have shown early signs which reiterate the need for such requirements.
+As the established companies try to find a way to compete with the new disruptors in the sector, a standard route is to veer away from the services to a platform-building business gradually.
+The latter reduces the need for logistics outsourcing but signals a pressing need for investing in data-driven technology solutions.
+While the reasons mentioned above and their consequences were predicted, the involuntary migrations related to climate alterations, voluntary economic migrations, and workforce realignments driven by global political and strategic changes are yet to manifest themselves.
 Furthermore, it is notable that the current shift in consumer demand is dominantly governed by rapid urbanization, internet penetration, steady increase in spending power linked to a higher tendency to consumption.
-While the above-mentioned reasons and their consequences were predicted, the involuntary migrations related to climate alterations, voluntary economic migrations, and workforce realignments driven by global political and strategic changes are yet to manifest themselves.
-It points towards a demand for developing novel forecasting strategies.
+It points towards a need for developing novel forecasting strategies.
 Together, they are expected to have a significant impact on the optimized logistical models that are currently in use.
-Within this broader context, we propose the construction of a minimal model and describe a hybrid workflow that can leverage the power of quantum information processing at the back-end.
+Within this broader context, we propose constructing a minimal model and describe a hybrid workflow that can leverage the power of quantum information processing at the back-end.

 ## Step 2: Proposed workflow